Chicago Second Degree Murder Lawyer

 Speak With a Chicago Second Degree Murder Defense Attorney Today

-If you or a loved one has been charged with second degree murder in Chicago or Cook County, you need experienced legal representation as soon as possible.
+If you or a loved one has been charged with second degree murder in Chicago, Cook County, or anywhere throughout Illinois, you should seek legal representation immediately.

-Andrew M. Weisberg provides aggressive and experienced representation for individuals facing serious felony charges throughout Cook County.
+Andrew M. Weisberg provides aggressive and experienced murder defense representation for clients facing serious criminal charges throughout the Chicago area and surrounding communities.

 Client Reviews